Marc Ostrofsky: Career

 In 2001 Ostrofsky donated a sculpture to the City of Houston, Texas that now resides at the George Bush Intercontinental Airport in Terminal B, Houston, Texas.

-Ostrofsky is a professional speaker domestically and internationally on entrepreneurship on the internet.
-He was a member of the National Speakers Association (NSA) and was the founder of the Internet Commerce Association (ICA).
+Ostrofsky is a professional public speaker domestically and internationally on business, how to make money and entrepreneurship in the age of the internet.
+He was a member of the National Speakers Association (NSA) and was the original founder of the Internet Commerce Association (ICA).